 The fundamental objectives of the Company's executive compensation program are: to attract, retain and motivate highly competent executives necessary for Sypris' growth and leadership and to foster the creation of stockholder value through close alignment of the financial interests of executives with those of Sypris' stockholders.
-The main components of the Company's executive compensation program for 2020 were annual salaries and long-term incentives consisting of non-qualified stock options.
+The main components of the Company's executive compensation program for 2021 were annual salaries and long-term incentives consisting of restricted stock awards.

-The COVID-19 pandemic resulted in significant global economic disruption and has and will likely continue to adversely affect our business in the automotive and energy markets.
-During the second quarter of 2020 the Company's management and Board took steps to implement modifications to preserve adequate liquidity and ensure that our business could continue to operate during an uncertain time.
-Those actions included a 30% reduction in base salary for Mr. J. T. Gill, along with certain other senior executives, including a 20% reduction for both Mr. Allen and Mr. Davis and a suspension of the annual cash retainer for our non-employee directors.
+In 2020, the COVID-19 pandemic resulted in significant global economic disruption which adversely affected our business in the automotive and energy markets.
+During the second quarter of 2020, the Company's management and Board took steps to implement modifications to preserve adequate liquidity and ensure that the business could continue to operate during an uncertain time, including implementing a 30% reduction in base salary for Mr. J. T. Gill, and a 20% reduction for both Mr. Allen and Mr. Davis.
+In June 2021 the Company's Compensation Committee and Board determined to restore those salary reductions previously implemented.
+The salary restorations began in the third quarter of 2021 and are structured to gradually be restored over four quarters.
+All compensation restorations for executive officers are intended to be fully restored in the second quarter of 2022.

-As of the date of this proxy statement, the Compensation Committee has not determined if it will recommend adjustments to the 2020 base salary reductions during 2021.
-Additionally, the Compensation Committee has determined it will continue to forego annual cash bonus awards or restricted stock awards.
+As of the date of this proxy statement, the Compensation Committee has not determined if it will recommend additional adjustments to base salaries during 2022 for executive officers.
+The Compensation Committee has determined it will continue to forego annual cash bonus awards in light of the continuing fluctuations in overall market conditions.
+In addition, for 2022 the Compensation Committee has approved awards of 25,000 shares of restricted stock for each of Mr. Allen and Mr. Davis and 200,000 stock options to Mr. J. T. Gill.
 The Company and the Compensation Committee will continue to evaluate the Company's compensation structure to assure that it remains competitive for the size and scope of the organization.